hugo-olabi/equicord-gnome-theme/README.md

 ## Requirements

-1. Vesktop
+1. Vesktop/Equicord

    Recommended for enabling the Discord's custom titlebar.
-Enable with Settings > Vesktop Settings > "Discord Titlebar".
+Enable with Settings > Vesktop/Equicord Settings > "Discord Titlebar".

    You can still use something else like BetterDiscord - the theme will work but without the usual GNOME headerbar and with BetterDiscord content unthemed.